Qiskit/qiskit_sphinx_theme/CONTRIBUTING.md

 There are a few important subfolders to be aware of:

 ### `/src`
-This subfolder contains the raw HTML, CSS, and Python files that are used to set the framework for Qiskit documentation web pages.
-The files in this folder will set the styles when a project calls the `qiskit_sphinx_theme` in its `conf.py`, unless the project overrides the style with their own files.
+This subfolder contains the HTML, CSS, and Python files that are used for the Qiskit themes.
+It has these folders:

-E.g. if a qiskit project (with the `qiskit_sphinx_theme` installed) wants to override any of the themes files (such as the `layout.html`) that the `qiskit_sphinx_theme` provides it needs to have its own version of that file (e.g. `layout.html`) stored in its `docs/_templates` folder.
+* `assets`: CSS and JavaScript for our Furo theme, which is the future of the Sphinx theme.
+* `pytorch`: all the code for the legacy Pytorch theme.
+* `theme`: static files, like HTML templates, for our Furo theme.

+The top-level Python files are used for logic used by the theme, such as `translations.py` determining what URLs the HTML should use for translations support.

 ### `/example_docs`
 This subfolder contains a scaled down version of the Sphinx build that builds the documentation for the Qiskit repos.